Scouts BSA Youth Leadership Training

 This page is a high-level view of youth leadership development, and only presented the Scouts BSA Program.
 There are more leadership development opportunities in the OA, on camp staff, and in the Venturing, Sea Scouting, and Exploring programs.

 Complete the Mission

 There are many paths which a Scout can take in THEIR leadership development.
-He has many opportunities to choose from.
+They have many opportunities to choose from.
 Below is one example of the many which are available.